Here’s How To Get State-Approved Seller/Server Certification In Arkansas

 Get Your Certification From The Experts!

-While Arkansas doesn’t require alcohol seller/server certification by law, the reality is clear: employers, insurers, and responsible business owners expect it.
+While Arkansas doesn’t require alcohol seller/server certification state-wide, the reality is clear: employers, insurers, and responsible business owners expect it.
 Whether you're pouring cocktails, checking IDs, or overseeing a shift, proper training is essential for safety and legal compliance.

 Fortunately, becoming certified is simple.
 It’s fast, affordable, and can be completed entirely online.
 Best of all, it can give you an edge in Arkansas’s competitive service industry—especially if you’re looking to impress managers or secure long-term employment.